 These endangered and fascinating mammals can be viewed up close at Seal Bay Conservation Park.
 The guided beach tours offered at Seal Bay Conservation Park are an exceptional wildlife experience.
 They don’t follow a standard script, but rather follow the natural rhythm of ‘colony life’.
 With some luck you will get within 10 metres of sea lions, and the guide will be interpreting their behaviour and what’s happening in the colony, as it happens.
 Highly recommended!!

 When you book a stay of 3 nights or more at Ecopia this summer, we will include a guided tour at Seal Bay for 2 people, to see these gorgeous creatures up close and personal.
-Click here to access this offer.

 Click here for another fact sheet by the Australian Government – Department of Agriculture, Water and Environment.

-Images by Nikki Redman @nikkiki73 (IG) @Nikki Redman Photos (FB)
+Sources: Images by Nikki Redman @nikkiki73 (IG) @Nikki Redman Photos (FB)